 Tire choice: Every terrain requires a different type of tire so search relevant forums that discuss what is best in your local trails.
 Your local bicycle shop will probably have some valuable opinions as well.

 Tires: Instead of having the tires pumped up to the max like you’d want for cycling on pavement, you want to do the opposite because the lower it is, the more traction you will have.
-Start with the front tire at 40 psi and the rear at 45 psi.
+Start with the front tire at 35 psi and the rear at 40 psi.
 Try dropping the pressure by 5psi to get more grip and see how that feels.
 You want to try to get away with as low of a tire pressure as you can without getting flats.
 The lighter you are, the lower pressure you could get away with.
 Trial and error is your best bet here.
-Also, learn to trust your tires sidewall as it can grip quite a bit when you’re riding on top of ridges or edges.
+Also, learn to trust your tires shoulder as it can grip quite a bit when you’re cornering on top of ridges or near edges.

 Get to know your pedals: It’s imperative that your pedals give you a secure connection between your feet and the bike.
 The couple times that I have crashed were because I was going around a bend and my shoe slipped off and caused me to lose my balance.
 They were flat pedals that had pins to dig into the shoe but they were only on one side!
 So please, inspect your pedals and make sure you’re standing on the side that has the most pins.
 If you want to look into pedals, here’s an excellent thread on platform pedal reviews but I would also recommend you consider toe clips or “clipless” pedals as well.

 Fork: If you can adjust the preload (sag) on your fork, try running a bit less sag.
 If you have your fork set very soft, it will dive under braking and exaggerate the weight transfer, transferring more weight to the front of the bike, possibly causing an endo.
 For normal riding, set the preload so that when you sit on it, the fork compresses no more than 15% to 25% of total fork travel.

 How to (not) brake (so much)